trevorwhitney/dotfiles/README.md

 `a + -` Align on case match
 `\ + c + SpaceToggle` comment of text under cursor
 `\ + c + s` Toggle “sexy” comment of text

+## TODO

+Investigate `envsubst` for templating/substitution.
+  - For example, finding the stack bin path
+  - Or OS specific stuff